Call for Applications, Student Writer in Residence, 2018-19

 The Student Writer-in-Residence Program builds on the University’s long-standing commitment to creativity in the arts, and will recognize and provide support for a talented student writer as he or she pursues the fourth year of undergraduate studies; the Western community will benefit from the student’s expertise, leadership, organizational skills, and public engagement.

-The application deadline is April 15th, 2017 at midnight.
-Decisions will be made by a SWIR committee and will be announced publicly by early June.
+The application deadline is September 3rd by 5pm.
+Decisions will be made by a SWIR committee and will be announced publicly by mid-September.